 1. The courts in Board of Supervisors v.
 Smack Apparel, Chrysler v.
-Moda, and TBL Licensing v.
+Moda, In re Post Foods, and TBL Licensing v.
 Vidal all use multi-factor tests to determine whether a mark has acquired secondary meaning.
 The tests are not identical, but factors overlap significantly.
-In Converse, Inc. v.
-ITC, 909 F.3d 1110 (Fed.
-Cir.
-2018), the Court of Appeals for the Federal Circuit articulated its own version of a multi-factor test for secondary meaning:
+Is there a meaningful difference among the tests?
+Which of the factors strike you as most nearly probative of secondary meaning?